kcsmith-uiuc/TubePinchValve/README.md

 # Capillary-Tube-Valve-Switch-PCB
-Documentation of the UIUC-Smith Laboratory capillary tube valve switching device.

-This repository contains information about the design, applications, and procurement information for the Smith laboratory cappillary tube valve switching device.
+This repository contains information about the design, applications, and procurement information for this apparatus.
+Documentation of the UIUC-Smith Laboratory's valve switching apparatus by pinching a tube.
+This apparatus uses an Arduino microcontroller to actuate a servo that is used to pinch one tube while another tube is left unpinched, thus acting as a three-way valve.
+This apparatus has found particular use in directing water flow through a battery-based electrochemical desalination process, as described and used in the following references:

+[1] Reale, E. R., Regenwetter, L., Agrawal, A., Dardón, B., Dicola, N., Sanagala, S., & Smith, K. C. (2021).
+Low porosity, high areal-capacity Prussian blue analogue electrodes enhance salt removal and thermodynamic efficiency in symmetric Faradaic deionization with automated fluid control.
+Water Research X, 13, 100116. https://doi.org/10.1016/j.wroa.2021.100116

+[2] Do, V. Q., Reale, E. R., Loud, I. C., Rozzi, P. G., Tan, H., Willis, D. A., & Smith, K. C. (2023).
+Embedded, micro-interdigitated flow fields in high areal-loading intercalation electrodes towards seawater desalination and beyond.
+Energy & Environmental Science, 16(7), 3025–3039. https://doi.org/10.1039/d3ee01302b

+[3] Rahman, M. H., Loud, I. C., Do, V. Q., Hamid, M. A., & Smith, K. C. (2025).
+Tapered, Interdigitated Channels for Uniform, Low-Pressure Flow through Porous Electrodes for Desalination and Beyond.
+Electrochimica Acta, 514, 145632. doi.org/10.1016/j.electacta.2024.145632

 DESCRIPTION:
-  In many research areas, the ability to control the flow of small volumes of liquids in a simple, precise, and cost-effective manner is important for various experiments and devices.
+  The ability to control the flow of small liquid volumes in a simple, precise, and cost-effective manner is important for various experiments and devices.
 At the MechSE department at the University of Illinois at Urbana-Champaign, the Smith laboratory needed such a device for use in a recirculation apparatus for reseach on electrochemical desalination methods.

   The valve functions with a simple servo, and a simple 3D-printed mount.
 By inserting tubes into either side of the mount, and connecting their inputs to seperate pumps, the valve switching device functions as an "xor-gate".
 The servo can be run by any simple microcontroller, but a simple and common controller is the Arduino.
 When functioning as a valve, the servo simply rotates between two positions, pinching either flow off.
 This functionality allows for rapid, precise switching of flows with little-to-no cross-flow.